So You Want To Be A Photographer…

 As you can see you don’t need to be intimidated by anyone you just need to pick the niche that works best for you.
 I could never be a portrait photographer – but I love working with animals and climbing cliffs and ocean walking etc… So give me the mountains, horses, dogs, oceans, fields of green and more and I am a very happy person and photographer.
 I prefer not to pose people and animals – I want to capture the natural in everything.
 You won’t find me putting a bride on a horse and asking her to pose.
 I could put a bride on a horse and just shadow her and capture what happens naturally.

 I find a great way to break into photography even if it is just for fun is to participate in challenges.
 First, challenge yourself to take a photo a day.
+Throughout the year, push yourself by trying different lens focal lengths and shooting from new perspectives.
 Three years ago I featured a photo a day on my blog.
 I literally did not miss one day.
 It was a bit of a challenge for sure because I never wanted to miss a day no matter what.
 I succeeded and when it was over I felt like something was missing.

 This year I have a focus of Black and White.
 I am not a black and white photographer per se but I do love B&W. So 2018 is the year of a B&W photo a day and I get to feature photos like these: